JakBul/Premier-League-Quiz/README.md

 - [GitHub](https://github.com) used for secure online code storage
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development
-- [Unsplash](https://www.unsplash.com/) used to find and download free images for project
+- [Unsplash](https://www.unsplash.com/) used to find and download free images for the project
-- [Google Fonts](https://fonts.google.com/) used to obtain the fonts linked in the header and used in project
+- [Google Fonts](https://fonts.google.com/) used to obtain the fonts linked in the header and used in the project
 - [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools) used as a primary method of fixing spacing issues, finding bugs, and testing responsiveness across the project
 - [Grammarly](https://www.grammarly.com/) used to fix the thousands of grammar errors across the project
-- [Coloors](https://coolors.co/) used to create a colour palette for the design
+- [Coloors](https://coolors.co/) used to create a color palette for the design
 - [W3C Markup Validation Service](https://validator.w3.org/) used to validate all HTML code written and used on this webpage
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) used to validate all CSS code written and used on this webpage
 - [JSHint](https://jshint.com/) used to validate all JS code written and used on this webpage
-- [AmIResponsive](http://ami.responsivedesign.is/) used to generate repsonsive image used in README file
+- [AmIResponsive](http://ami.responsivedesign.is/) used to generate responsive images used in README file
 - [Wikipedia](https://en.wikipedia.org/wiki/Premier_League_records_and_statistics) used to double-check correct answers for quiz

 ## Media